sleak-lbl/weekly-emails/items/vtune.md

 ### VTune Profiler Default Upgraded to 2020 & All Older Versions Deprecated

-Last week, the Intel VTune profiler version default was upgraded to version 2020.
+Last month, the Intel VTune profiler version default was upgraded to version 2020.
 Version 2020 includes significant upgrades in functionality and performance, and changes the names of the executables to simpler and easier-to-understand strings.